-This course is the second in a sequence of multiple chemistry courses designed to create foundational knowledge and proficiency in essential chemistry concepts and skills.
-It includes the following topics: acids and bases, buffers, chemical equilibrium, molecular thermodynamics and kinetics, nucleophilic substitutions, elimination reactions, carbonyl compounds and reactions with applications to biochemical pathways.
+This course is the third in a sequence of multiple chemistry courses designed to create foundational knowledge and proficiency in essential chemistry concepts and skills.
+It includes topics discussing the reactivity of: alkenes, arenes, alkynes, and polyfunctional organic molecules.
+An understanding of these structures will build upon previous topics: acids and bases, buffers, chemical equilibrium, molecular thermodynamics and kinetics, nucleophilic substitutions, elimination reactions, carbonyl compounds and reactions with applications to biochemical pathways.
 Historical and current developments in chemistry as well as real-world problems that chemists address are incorporated into the course.